 Before adding a new member to an LLC, it is crucial to understand its consequences.

-After all, you are not just adding any regular person to your LLC.
+After all, you are not just adding any regular person to your limited liability company.
 They will be equal shareholders who have complete control of the company's assets and are entitled to a share in the profits.

-When adding someone as a member to an LLC, the first thing you must do is consult with your company's attorney, who can give you legal advice.
+When adding someone as a member to a limited liability company, the first thing you must do is consult with your company's attorney, who can give you legal advice as per Florida law.